angelog27/SteamProject/README.md

 Tech Stack : Python, Flask, HTML, CSS, JavaScript, Firebase, Steam Web API, Steam Open ID

 Project is getting a new frontend made as of now, so run instructions will update in this file shortly.

+You can see the case study for this project with this link : https://demetri-williams.vercel.app/case-studies#steam